autoselff/kinnie/README.md

 - Array parameters must be declared with `[]` syntax: `fun foo(arr[]) { ... }`

 ## NOTE
-**AI was used to create this project.** To learn and test Claude Code, the Haiku 4.5 model was responsible for creating documentation, comments, splitting the code into files, and implementing functionalities such as arrays and data structures.
+**AI was used to create this project.** To learn and test Claude Code, the Haiku 4.5 model was responsible for creating documentation, comments, splitting the code into files, and implementing functionalities such as arrays and structures.
 I always include a note in projects where AI was used.